JRMurr/JRMurr.github.io/src/content/blog/vibe-coding-a-type-checkerlsp-for-nix.md

 stubs = ["@callpackage"]
 ```

-This will tell tix what files to apply what context too.
+This will tell tix what files to apply what context to.

 ## LSP

 The whole driving reason of making Tix was to have a really good lsp experience.
-I started out with some inspiration from [nil](https://github.com/oxalica/nil) and based the core of the LSP/Tix on [salsa](https://github.com/salsa-rs/salsa) and incremental computation framework (its also what ty the python typechecker uses...).
+I started out with some inspiration from [nil](https://github.com/oxalica/nil) and based the core of the LSP/Tix on [salsa](https://github.com/salsa-rs/salsa), an incremental computation framework.

 TODO: should this salsa stuff be put somewhere else?

 The core idea is salsa would handle parsing, module resolution, etc and only re-run things when stuff has changed.
-It has mostly been good but it is not `Send` so doing things in parrell with it is kinda hard so the core of type checking does not use it but everything leading up to inference does.
+It has mostly been good but it is not `Send` so doing things in parallel with it is kinda hard so the core of type checking does not use it but everything leading up to inference does.

 The LSP support most things you would expect in an LSP